MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/04-Ex1-2-use-teams-prepare-support-meeting.md

+---
+lab:
+  title: 'Exercise 1, Task 2: Use Copilot in Teams to prepare for a client support meeting'
+  description: 'In a real-world setting, you would rely on historical emails, chats, support tickets, or meeting notes.
+However, since the training environment uses your own Microsoft 365 tenant rather than a lab tenant with demo data, there’s no lab data for Copilot to analyze involving Lamna and Trey Research.
+Therefore, to support this exercise, four realistic scenario files containing sample communications, summaries, and data related to Lamna and Trey Research are provided:'
+  duration: 30 minutes
+  level: 100
+  islab: true
+  primarytopics:
+    - Microsoft 365
+---

 # Exercise 1, Task 2: Use Copilot in Teams to prepare for a client support meeting
 ---
 As part of Lamna Healthcare Company’s initiative to improve support efficiency, you must prepare for a strategic sync with your Support Leadership team.
 The topic of discussion is the recent uptick in issues coming from Trey Research, one of Lamna’s oldest and most valuable customers.